 And remember to keep your eyes open at all times – there might be someone looking back at you!

-Dovrefjell is home to wild reindeers, moose, and cute Arctic foxes.
+Dovrefjell is home to wild reindeer, moose, and cute Arctic foxes.
 They don’t like to be disturbed, so it is important that you don’t walk towards them if you see them.

-… this beautiful beast – the musk oxen!
-Even though you have to keep a safe distance, at least 200 metres, you’ll get to admire them without binoculars.
+Join a guided tour with Hjerkinn farm or Oppdal Safari if you want to catch sight of this beautiful beast – the musk oxen!
+Even though you have to keep a safe distance, at least 200 metres, you’ll be able to admire them without binoculars.
 Awesome, right?